 Safe bike riding

-Operators should promote legal and responsible riding when members join and regularly, afterwards.
+Operators should promote legal and responsible riding when members join and regularly afterward.

 Bike share customers should consider the safety and comfort of all footpath users by parking bikes in a responsible manner.
 This means keeping footpaths clear for safe, accessible and equitable use for people walking or travelling along the street.

-Shared bikes can be moved out of the way if causing obstruction or you can contact the relevant operator.
+Shared bikes can be moved out of the way if causing obstruction by contacting the relevant operator.

 All operators and their customers must obey NSW Road Rules and consider the safety and comfort of other people on the road and footpaths.